pnugues/granskaJ/README.md

 As the program was written in a non-evolvable C++, it got more and more complicated to compile.
 Every time I changed my computer, I had to customize the Makefile.
-With the UTF-8 and C++ evolutions, I thought that one day, I could no longer compile it and I would have to dump all the programs that used it.
+With the UTF-8 and C++ evolutions, I thought that one day, I could no longer compile it and I would have to dump all the programs that depends on it.

 I tried to convince people to translate Granska in Java, but I did not find any candidate.
 So with the Corona crisis, I decided to translate the program myself.
 I also did it for the lex files that are now in JSON.
 And here is the result.